oraichain/oraichain-sdk/packages/examples/README.md

 In this example, after creating new `SigningCosmWasmClient`, we query USDC CW20 contract state by executing `queryContractSmart` method with query message `{token_info: {}}`.

+> For more awesome scripts, please visit our [CosmWasm Tools](https://github.com/oraichain/cosmwasm-tools)

 ## Custom query height

 ```ts